Mike Kingery

-Michael Scott Kingery (born March 29, 1961) is an American former professional baseball player who played in the Major Leagues, primarily as an outfielder, from 1986–1992 and 1994–1996.
+Michael Scott Kingery (born March 29, 1961) is an American former professional baseball player who played in Major League Baseball, primarily as an outfielder, from 1986–1992 and 1994–1996.

-As a rookie with the Kansas City Royals, Kingery began his career with a nine-game hitting streak, but only hit .230 the rest of the season; he was traded along with Scott Bankhead and Steve Shields in the Danny Tartabull trade.
+Kingery signed as an undrafted free agent with the Kansas City Royals out of high school in 1980.
+As a rookie with the Royals in 1986, Kingery began his career with a nine-game hitting streak, but only hit .230 the rest of the season.
+On September 23, Kingery, a Minnesota native, had four hits against the Minnesota Twins on "Mike Kingery Day" at the Metrodome.
+That December, the Royals traded him along with Scott Bankhead and Steve Shields to the Seattle Mariners for Danny Tartabull and Rick Luecken.